Pumping at Work: A Calm, Practical Guide

 - Mid-afternoon around 15:30

 Consistency matters more than precision.
 Pumping at the same times each day helps your body let down on cue.
+If your schedule varies, aim for spacing rather than a fixed clock time.

 How Much Milk Your Baby Actually Needs